Pinched theorem and the reverse Yau's inequalities for compact K\"{a}hler-Einstein manifolds: Invariant theory and a formula of Chern numbers

-\begin{remark} The equality of the last inequality in the proof can hold if and only if The equality of the first inequality holds if and only if $R_{\xi\bar{\xi}\xi\bar{\xi}}=0$ or $-H_m$ almost everywhere.
+The equality of the last inequality in the proof can hold if and only if The equality of the first inequality holds if and only if for almost every $x\in M$, $R_{\xi\bar{\xi}\xi\bar{\xi}}=0$ or $-H_m$ almost everywhere.
 Suppose and